Hans5958/funkipedia-mods-tasks/3-tldr-update/README.md

 ## Background

 The wiki has {{TLDR}} that when used in companion with {{NoticeScrollboard}}, gives shorter warnings of a page.
-It is often that this values are not updated to reflect the present notices, so this task has a goal to have a script to update the values of {{TLDR}}
+It is often that this values are not updated to reflect the present notices, so this task has a goal to have a script to update the values of {{TLDR}}.

 ## Links